1. What is the accreditation status of the ATP?

 Equal consideration is given to in-state, out-of-state, and international students.

 CBU is a multi-campus system.
 Currently, the Athletic Training program is housed on the main Riverside campus only.
-All students admitted to the ATEP will attend classes in Riverside, CA.
+All students admitted to the ATP will attend classes in Riverside, CA.

 7. When do classes start?